Don't miss the latest stories

 A Chinese “rooftopper” has died while performing one of his trademark daredevil skyscraper stunts.

 Wu Yongning had amassed thousands of followers on the social network Weibo for his dramatic short videos, often showing him perched atop tall buildings without the use of safety equipment.
-Concern grew among his fans when he stopped posting updates on the platform.
+Concern grew among his fans when he suddenly stopped posting updates on the platform.

 It was later discovered that he had fallen to his death whilst attempting to dangle off the Huayuan Hua Centre in Changsha, a city in China, sans safety equipment on 8 November.